sidneykung/Movie-Data-Analysis/README.md

 ## Data & Methods

 This analysis performs descriptive analysis on the dataset `all_movies`, which was compiled from four subset files of data from the websites IMDB.com and theMovieDB.org.
 Each subset contained useful information about measures of popularity for movies.
-I cleaned the subsets before merging them to `all_movies` and imported the final dataset here for analysis.
+I cleaned the subsets before merging them to the dataframe `all_movies` and imported it into the final dataset to `final_analysis.ipynb` to use for analysis.

 The data cleaning notebook can be found in this repository under the name `data_cleaning.ipynb` or click [here](https://github.com/sidneykung/Movie-Data-Analysis/blob/master/data_cleaning.ipynb).

 Subsets used can be found in the `zippedData` folder in this repository.
 * IMDB.com